Share

 Three years later, Labour extended the bright-line test to five years.
 Then, in 2021, they extended it again to 10 years.

-National now plans to reduce the bright-line test back to two years from July 1, 2024.
+National has now reduced the bright-line test back to 2 years from July 1, 2024.

 This shorter bright-line test applies to all properties no matter when you bought them.
 It’s not just properties bought after July 1.